 - Opening/Closing Building - All staff will participate in opening/closing the buildings at the start and end of each semester.
-This will require staff to arrive about two weeks prior to the building opening and stay several days past the official close date of the buildings.
+This will require staff to arrive about three weeks prior to the building opening and stay several days past the official close date of the buildings.

 - RA Training Requirements

-Staff members are required to attend training and continuing development sessions/meeting to develop their skills and knowledge.
+Staff members are required to attend training and continuing development sessions to develop their skills and knowledge.
 Therefore, you will be asked to plan your schedule accordingly to make sure you are present for each of the required trainings listed below.
-You will be required to return to campus early, during the summer and the winter breaks to attend the August and January trainings - usually between 1-2 weeks before the start of class.
-Training is imperiaive to the RA position and attendance is mandatory.
+You will be required to return to campus early, during the summer and the winter breaks to attend the August and January trainings - usually between 1-3 weeks before the start of class.
+Training is imperative to the RA position and attendance is mandatory.
 RAs cannot be enrolled in classes during Summer Session III and cannot work Orientation 3 due to August training.

 - January Training - All staff will participate in training which will take place approximately 5 days prior to the start of classes in January.

-- Community Staff Meetings - Staffs will participate in weekly staff meetings with their Residence Director.
+- Community Staff Meetings - Staffs will participate in weekly staff and one-on-one meetings with their Residence Director.
 These meetings are intended to share important information, plan programs and events, and develop as a team.

 - RA Position Benefits and Compensation

-- Double occupancy room and silver meal plan.
+- Room and silver meal plan.